-Surbiton High School implements a written policy on the curriculum, which is supported by curriculum overviews and planning documentation.
+Surbiton High School implements a written policy on the curriculum which is supported by curriculum overviews and planning documents.
+The overview of the curriculum is shared with parents at the beginning of each term to keep them informed of the specific skills and topic areas to be studied.